emrgnt-cmplxty/automata/automata/docs/core/base/database/json_vector_database.rst

 -------

-The following example demonstrates how to create an instance of ``JSONVectorDatabase`` and perform basic operations like adding and retrieving vectors associated with symbols.
+The following example demonstrates how to create an instance of ``JSONEmbeddingVectorDatabase`` and perform basic operations like adding and retrieving vectors associated with symbols.

 .. code:: python

-   from automata.core.base.database.vector import JSONVectorDatabase from automata.core.symbol.base import Symbol, SymbolEmbedding
+   from automata.core.base.database.vector import JSONEmbeddingVectorDatabase from automata.core.symbol.base import Symbol, SymbolEmbedding

    file_path = "path/to/json/database.json"
-   vector_db = JSONVectorDatabase(file_path)
+   vector_db = JSONEmbeddingVectorDatabase(file_path)

    # Add a SymbolEmbedding to the database
    symbol = Symbol.from_string("example.Symbol#")